Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/layout-routing.md

 To do this, we can make use of the `page-props-factory` plugin pattern.
 We will create a new plugin that will be responsible for creating the page props for the header and footer and adding them to the main page props.

-First we need to create a new serive that will be responsible for fetching the layouts for the partial designs that we created earlier.
+First we need to create a new service that will be responsible for fetching the layouts for the partial designs that we created earlier.
 We will call this service `GraphQLLayoutRouteService`.
 Create a new folder in the `src/lib/page-props-factory` folder and call it `services`.
 Inside this folder, create a new file called `layout-route-service.ts`.
 Here is the code for this service:

 ```typescript
 import { GraphQLClient } from '@sitecore-jss/sitecore-jss';